-Complete overdue checklists and forms
+Finish overdue checklists and forms

 Omit overdue checklists and forms

 As with finishing overdue items, omitting items is available only for checklists and forms with schedules based on the effective date, not on the last completed date.
-For checklists that can be omitted, you'll see the new Omit button above the checklist, beside the Finish Now button.
-For checklists that can't be omitted, the button will stay hidden.
+For items that can be omitted, you'll see the Omit button above the checklist, beside the Finish Now button.
+For items that can't be omitted, the button will stay hidden.